-Year ended Year ended

-31 Mar 2021 31 Mar 2020
+Year ended 31 Mar 2021 Year ended 31 Mar 2020 \$000 \$000 Arising on income and expenses reclassified from equity to profit or loss: Capital raising costs 26 21

-\$000 \$000

-26 21

-31 Mar 2021 \$000

 Recognised and unrecognised deferred tax assets and liabilities

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when they relate to income taxes levied by the same taxation authority.
 The Group intends to settle its current tax assets and liabilities on a net basis.
 The following is an analysis of the deferred tax balances for financial reporting purposes: